UofABioinformaticsHub/GumCreek2012/scripts/02_snpFiltering.md

 7. Removal of SNPs called by `Stacks` to be in separate tags, but which share identical genomic co-ordinates
 8. Selection of SNPs within 40kb of a gene

-`Stacks` identifies `P` (major) and `Q` (minor) alleles within each population, and an additional proessing step was included to ensure the `P` allele in both populations was the SNP determined to be the `P` allele in the 1996 population.
+`Stacks` identifies `P` (major) and `Q` (minor) alleles within each population, and an additional processing step was included to ensure the `P` allele in both populations was the SNP determined to be the `P` allele in the 1996 population.

 # Data Setup

 #### Genome Setup

-Whilst aligned to the RefSeq/NCBI genome build, for compatability with Ensembl gene models, a mapping object was generated from the [RefSeq Assembly Report](ftp://ftp.ncbi.nih.gov/genomes/refseq/vertebrate_mammalian/Oryctolagus_cuniculus/latest_assembly_versions/GCF_000003625.3_OryCun2.0/GCF_000003625.3_OryCun2.0_assembly_report.txt)
+Whilst aligned to the RefSeq/NCBI genome build, for compatibility with Ensembl gene models, a mapping object was generated from the [RefSeq Assembly Report](ftp://ftp.ncbi.nih.gov/genomes/refseq/vertebrate_mammalian/Oryctolagus_cuniculus/latest_assembly_versions/GCF_000003625.3_OryCun2.0/GCF_000003625.3_OryCun2.0_assembly_report.txt)

 ```r